 In a real studio environment, children have the opportunity to paint, draw, sculpt and create with a variety of both traditional art and found-object materials.
 They create portraits, still lifes, and abstract two- and three-dimensional compositions.
 Art critiques that emphasize observation, interpretation and articulation help students develop a vocabulary for the visual arts and a non-judgmental way to discuss their work with their peers.

 Ceramics classes provide students with an opportunity to explore the elements and principles of art through clay.
 Students are engaged in a variety of hand-building projects including slab structures and basic pinch and coil pots.
 They create fantastical creatures, objects and environments developed through their imaginations.
 Line, shape, color, space, texture, rhythm, balance and pattern are all introduced in this medium.
 The ceramics program emphasizes individual expression as well as collaborative learning through group project design and creation.
+Leadership support from the Y&S Nazarian Family Foundation helps ensure a dynamic, multi-faceted studio experience for hundreds of students each year.

 The Digital Photography curriculum explores portraiture, documentary, nature/landscape, architectural/cityscape and still life photography, utilizing both the Media Arts Studio and the Children's Garden as an outdoor studio.
 Students are exposed to new technology, equipment and software programs while being encouraged to pursue their own vision, imagination and creativity, learning how to "make images" rather than just taking them.
 Written language skills are strengthened through the creation of titles, stories and artists' statements.